Ark Avilon Zoo

-Ark Avilon Zoo was an indoor zoo in Pasig, Metro Manila, Philippines.
+Ark Avilon Zoo was an indoor zoo in Ortigas East, Pasig.
 It was affiliated with the Avilon Zoo in Rodriguez (Montalban), Rizal.

 History

 The Ark Avilon Zoo was a joint venture between the company behind the Rizal-based Avilon Zoo and Ortigas & Co.
 Ltd. Partnership.
 The indoor zoo housed inside an ark-like structure was opened in 2008.
 It closed in 2019, after operating for 11 years, after Avilon Zoo's lease agreement with Ortigas & Co. expired.